Despical/KOTL/.github/README.md

 King of the Ladder is an old Minecraft minigame that supports almost every version.
 Each player have to kick other players out of the ladders to be the king.
-The king tries to stand on the top of the ladders while not letting others to climb and punching them out of the way!<br> If you have any problem with this plugin check out our [wiki](https://github.com/Despical/KOTL/wiki).
+The king tries to stand on the top of the ladders while not letting others to climb and punching them out of the way!< If you have any problem with this plugin check out our [wiki](https://github.com/Despical/KOTL/wiki).
 If you still didn't find an answer see documentation section below.
-<br>[Tutorial video](https://www.youtube.com/watch?v=O_vkf_J4OgY) is available for the plugin by SpigotFAQ.
+[Tutorial video](https://www.youtube.com/watch?v=O_vkf_J4OgY) is also available.

 </div>